spyglassventures/top-flopStoxx/README.md

 # top-flopStoxx
-This file scraps the stock market and returns the top 5 and bottom 5 stocks.
+This file scrapes the stock market and returns the top 5 and bottom 5 stocks.
 Finally its writes the result into a.txt file

-Data Source:
+### Data Source:
 https://www.comdirect.de/inf/aktien/topflop/topflop.html?ID_NOTATION_INDEX=20735&TIME_SPAN=INTRADAY

+#### Libaries used:
+from selenium import webdriver import time import pandas as pd

 The results looks similar to this:

 ## BEST PERFORMER Dax Today
 Index | Name | Change | Price